-- Pre-payment date is the date the owner officially "pays off" their HUD-insured mortgage.
+- 1. Pre-payment date is the date the owner officially "pays off" their HUD-insured mortgage.
 The property is no longer considered a Project-Based or Affordable Development, and the owner is free to increase rents to market levels.
 As early as 60 days after this "pre-payment date," the residents are no longer protected by the subsidy or affordable rents. - 2.
 Opt-out is where owners elect to discontinue the existing contract with HUD and no longer desire to participate in any subsidy program.
 In cases when owners pre-pay either their mortgage loan or opt-out of the Section 8 Housing Assistance, federal law requires that owners provide the tenants with a 1-year notification before the expiration of the Section 8 Contract.
 The owners are required to give proper notice of intent to pre-pay or opt-out to HUD, a notice of intent to pre-pay loan to California Housing Partnership Office, the Participant City, the local LACDA, and the Legal Aid Foundation.
-These notifications must be sent at least 1 year in advance, along with the notice of intent to increase the rent with a minimum of 60-day notice to the tenants of such a rent increase.
+These notifications must be sent at least 1 year in advance, along with the notice of such a rent increase.